decentraland/adr/content/ADR-134-new-friend-request.md

   participant renderer
   participant kernel

-note left of renderer: the user accept a friend\nrequest from the pop-up renderer->kernel: AcceptFriendship(acceptFriendshipPayload{messageId:'<unique-id>', friendRequestId: '<any id>'}) note right of kernel: ask the server to accept\nthe friend request. note left of kernel: in case of success kernel-->renderer: AcceptFriendshipConfirmation(acceptFriendshipConfirmationPayload) note left of renderer: remove the new entry from\nthe RECEIVED requests list note left of renderer: add a new entry in\nthe notifications panel note left of kernel: in case the friend request\nhas a non-empty message body note right of kernel: the message of the request must be\nregistered as part of the messages\nhistory of that user kernel-->renderer: Add the chat message and increase the unseen\nnotifications counter for that specific user note left of renderer: display the unseen\nmessage as usual note left of kernel: in case of error kernel-->renderer: AcceptFriendshipError(acceptFriendshipErrorPayload) note left of renderer: show the error
+note left of renderer: the user accept a friend request from the pop-up renderer->kernel: AcceptFriendship(acceptFriendshipPayload{messageId:'<unique-id>', friendRequestId: '<any id>'}) note right of kernel: ask the server to accept the friend request. note left of kernel: in case of success kernel-->renderer: AcceptFriendshipConfirmation(acceptFriendshipConfirmationPayload) note left of renderer: remove the new entry from the RECEIVED requests list note left of renderer: add a new entry in the notifications panel note left of kernel: in case the friend request has a non-empty message body note right of kernel: the message of the request must be registered as part of the messages history of that user kernel-->renderer: Add the chat message and increase the unseen notifications counter for that specific user note left of renderer: display the unseen message as usual note left of kernel: in case of error kernel-->renderer: AcceptFriendshipError(acceptFriendshipErrorPayload) note left of renderer: show the error